neuland-ingolstadt/ctf-anmeldung/README.md

 # CTF Information Page

-Information page about the last Neuland CTF in Spring 2022
+Information page about the last Neuland CTF in Winter 2022